TenebrisNoctua/ServerAuthority/docs/examples/character.md

 ![hierarchy_5](../img/tutorial/character/hierarchyimage_5.png)

 And that's all!
-Hitting the "Play" button should allow you to test our new system.
+Hitting the "Test" button should allow you to test our new system.
 This new character system provides a secure and accurate character simulation, while behaving smoothly for the player's view.